 • Know who to speak to about any ongoing issues they might have and scheduled a review date.

 • Sustainability: what do we mean and why all the fuss

 • The Sustainability Strategy: implications for managers

 • Aims and objectives: personal objective setting for sustainable outcomes

 Learning and teaching methods: The session will be very ‘hands on’ with only short, information giving, presentations including examples of real world scenarios.
 Individual and group work will be included in the session.

 Claire Bastin joined the University in 2008 as a Teaching Fellow and PG Researcher in the Sustainability Research Institute.
-She joined the Sustainability Service as Sustainability Manager in October 2014, where she manages projects under the Being a Positive Partner in Society strategic theme.
-Prior to joining the University Claire had a wide ranging career in training and development and project management, including developing and rolling out IT, Corporate Social Responsibility and sustainability programmes in public (e.g. Royal Mail, British Waterways, CWDC), private (e.g. KPMG, City of London Telecom) and third sector organisations (e.g. Big Life Company).
+She joined the Sustainability Service as Sustainability Manager in October 2014, where she managed projects under the Being a Positive Partner in Society strategic theme.
+Prior to joining the University Claire had a wide-ranging career in training and development and project management, including developing and rolling out IT, Corporate Social Responsibility and sustainability programmes in public (e.g. Royal Mail, British Waterways, CWDC), private (e.g. KPMG, City of London Telecom) and third sector organisations (e.g. Big Life Company).